ZaiusInc/node-sdk/README.md

-# ODP Node SDK

-A lightweight Node SDK for sending events and data to ODP from a Node JS app.
+A lightweight Node SDK for sending events and data to Optimizely Data Platform (ODP) from a Node JavaScript app in Optimizely Connect Platform (OCP).

+> 🚧 Warning
+>
-> <b>⚠️ WARNING: This is NOT a browser compatible SDK.</b><br />
-> To interface with ODP from a web site, use our [Web SDK](https://docs.developers.zaius.com/web-sdk/)
+> This is _not_ a browser compatible SDK.
+To interface with ODP from a web site, use the [ODP Web SDK](https://docs.developers.optimizely.com/optimizely-data-platform/docs/get-started-with-web-sdk).

-## Documentation

-See the generated [Technical Documentation](https://docs.developers.optimizely.com/optimizely-connect-platform/docs/node-sdk-api-reference-overview) for details on every method.

-The Node SDK provides interfaces to the majority of [ODP Rest APIs](https://docs.developers.optimizely.com/optimizely-data-platform/reference/introduction).
-See the Rest API Documentation for details behind each API.
+The Node SDK provides interfaces to the majority of [ODP REST APIs](https://docs.developers.optimizely.com/optimizely-data-platform/reference/introduction).

-## Getting Started
+## Get started

 Install using [yarn](https://yarnpkg.com/en/):